chloeandisabel/facts/README.md

 ### Rulesets

-Rulesets wrap ordered sets of rules, and can apply them in order to a stream.
-Facts produced by each rule are appended to the stream before the next is applied.
+Rulesets wrap ordered sets of rules, and can apply them in order to a set of facts.
+Facts produced by each rule are appended to the set of facts before the next is applied.

 Applying a ruleset returns a single `Transaction` object.